paragmm/zforce/README.md

 # zForce

 ## Description
-A brief description of your project goes here.
-Explain what your project does, its features, and any other relevant information.

-## Description
 This project is a demonstration of a brute force attack on a login page with CSRF (Cross-Site Request Forgery) protection.
 It showcases how attackers can exploit vulnerabilities in web applications to gain unauthorized access.
 The project includes features such as:

 - Simulating brute force attacks on a login page